simonchauvin/FM.js-Engine/README.md

 - Assets preloading (possibility of a custom preloader)
 - Debug information (collisions, FPS, etc.) (home/start key to display)
 - Fully documented and readable code

-How to:

-- Just modify the "FMHelloWorld" project that you can find in my repositories here on GitHub and start your game.
-- The "index.html" file features the name of your game as well as the JS files that must be included.
-It is also the starting point of your game, you can add assets and choose the screen resolution.